Electric hot water heater problems

 You don’t need electrical experience to check and replace the heating elements.
 But you do need to make very sure the power is off before you perform any tests or repairs of your hot water heater.

-the side of the water heater, pull out the insulation and hold the tester near the wires leading into the top of the high-temperature cutoff switch (see Figure A).
+Now test the wires leading into the water heater.
+If they’re covered by metal conduit, the tester won’t read voltage.
+Instead you’ll have to remove the metal thermostat cover on the side of the water heater, pull out the insulation and hold the tester near the wires leading into the top of the high-temperature cutoff switch (see Figure A).

 Test both hot wires.
 Then hold the tester against the metal water heater shell.
 If the tester doesn’t light up, it’s safe to test the elements.